Lungs and diaphragm in human body

 • Depression of respiratory center

-In specific cases there is an advantage in hyperventilating the patient.
-For example, in neuroanesthesia hypocarbia is used to deliberately reduce cerebral perfusion and intraacranial pressure.
+In specific cases there may be an advantage in hyperventilating the patient.
+For example, in neuroanesthesia hypocarbia may be used to deliberately reduce cerebral perfusion and intraacranial pressure.

 Hypercapnia/Hypoventilation²